 7. Signs of Low Chlorine Levels

-Recognizing the signs of low chlorine levels can help you take action before problems escalate:
+You should be able to identify warning signs of low chlorine levels so you can take corrective action before problems become severe.

 8. Preventing Chlorine Odor

-- Shock Treatments: Regularly shock the hot tub to break down chloramines and reduce odors.
+Regular hot tub shock treatments serve to break down chloramines that produce odors.

 9. Storing Chlorine Safely